|

 Note:

-the
+the HRTF

-HRTF v7 format for can be used also with
+v7 format for can be used

-v8 and v9.
+also with v8 and v9.

-from v8.0c HRTFs with arbitrary
+v8.0c HRTFs with

-resolution can be used but the conversion cannot
+can be used but the

-be done in CATT-A since each library will
+in CATT-A since each library

-be unique, contact CATT for details.
+CATT for details.

 | Headphone (* = recommended) | Hz | Hz | Comment | For HRTFs type |